CHH/heroku-buildpack-php/CONTRIBUTING.md

 You need the following tools to hack on this project:

 * An Amazon S3 bucket
-* An heroku application using the cedar-10 stack (the buildpack is not compatible with the cedar-14 stack) to run the compilation
+* An heroku application to run the compilation

+An heroku application is needed for each of the stacks for which you want to compile dependencies.
+An environment variable `TARGET_STACK` needs to be set with the stack name being used (``cedar`` for the cedar-10 stack, or ``cedar-14`` for the cedar-14 stack)

 Setup an S3 Bucket in Amazon.
 Then note the name of your bucket and set it as `S3_BUCKET` in `conf/buildpack.conf`.